JacobRosenbaum/dev10-classwork/week-03/assessment/README.md

 * [ ] Create Data Access Exception class
-* [ ] Write unit tests to ensure the repository works when it's supposed to and does not work when it's not supposed to
+* [ ] Write unit tests to ensure the repository works when it's supposed to and does not work when it's not supposed to including the following (subject to a lot of change):
+    * shouldAdd
+    * shouldNotAdd
+    * shouldUpdate
+    * shouldNotUpdate
+    * shouldFindAll
+    * shouldFindByType
+    * shouldNotFindMissingType
+    * shouldDelete
+    * shouldNotDelete

 ### Domain Layer - Estimated Completion time: 8 hours

 * [ ] Create PanelResult initial fields
     * ArrayList<String> messages
     * Panel panel